-According to the National Institutes of Health, alcohol is the third leading cause of preventable death in the United States, after tobacco and the combined effects of poor diet and physical inactivity.
-The Centers for Disease Control found that between 2006 and 2010, 35,584 Americans died annually, on average, from chronic alcohol-related causes, such as cardiovascular disease and cancer.
+According to the NIAAA, alcohol is the third leading cause of preventable death in the United States, after tobacco and the combined effects of poor diet and physical inactivity.
+A separate NIAAA study found alcohol mentioned over 70,000 death certificates in 2017 — 2.6% of all U.S. deaths that year.

-Though moderate alcohol use does have modest ameliorative effects, particularly for older men, the adverse effects of heavier drinking far outweigh any health benefits.
-If your goal is to do right by your body over the long haul, abstemiousness is the best course of action.
+Though moderate alcohol use does have modest ameliorative effects, according to Harvard University’s T.H.
+Chan School of Public Health, the adverse effects of heavier drinking far outweigh any health benefits.
+If your goal is to do right by your body over the long haul, abstaining is the best course of action.

 3. It’s a Significant Cause of Traumatic Injury and Death

 Alcohol is bad for your long-term health, but it’s even worse for your short-term well-being.
 For example, the CDC reports that 10,497 people died in alcohol-impaired driving crashes in 2016 — 28% of all U.S. traffic-related deaths that year and 17% of all traffic deaths among children ages 14 and under.

 And the consequences of impaired driving extend beyond the tragedy of fatal crashes.
 Impaired driving is a very costly problem, accounting for about $43 billion in total costs as of 2010.